studio42gmbh/dl/README.md

   * Define types directly from java classes with DLCore.defineTypeFromClass(...)

-## Future Plans
+## Roadmap / Future Plans

+The current ALPHA state means that there will still be regular and potentially breaking changes in DL.
+During the ALPHA phase Java will remain the supported integration language.

+The BETA phase will provide a stable DL.
+The focus will be on stability and performance.
+In this phase new language integrations will be added.

+This are the overall next bigger features:

+* Finish DL specification
+  * Explore expressions in Assignments
+  * Explore combined annotations (for contracts etc.)
+* Improve performance of readers and writers
+* Extend the unit tests to cover even more examples and constructs
 * Add integration for C++
 * Add integration for C#
 * Add integration for Python
 * Add integration for JS
-* Improve performance of readers and writers
-* Extend the unit tests to cover even more examples and constructs

 ## The Language